-36Meghir and Phillips (2010) use their estimated model to simulate the outcome of a tax reform and find mute labor supply responses for top-income earners and substantial ones for bottom-income earners (see pages 248-51).
-Juhn, Murphy, and Topel (2002) estimate a bottom-decile elasticity that is twice as large as the median-income elasticity using CPS data.
-Similar findings are provided in Aaberge, Colombino, and Strøm (1999) using Italian data.
+&lt;sup>36Meghir and Phillips (2010) use their estimated model to simulate the outcome of a tax reform and find mute labor supply responses for top-income earners and substantial ones for bottom-income earners (see pages 248-51).
+Juhn, Murphy and Topel (2002) estimate a bottom-decile elasticity that is twice as large as the median-income elasticity using CPS data.
+Similar findings are provided in Aaberge, Colombino and Strøm (1999) using Italian data.

-37We exclude an intensive labor supply margin from our model because the elasticity of hours worked is typically seen as small and, more importantly, homogeneous across workers (Mroz, 1987).
-For instance, when considering the intensive margin in addition to the extensive one, Kleven and Kreiner (2006) and Immervoll, Kleven, Kreiner, and Saez (2007) assume an elasticity of hours worked equal to, at most, 0.1 and constant across households.
+$^{37}$ We exclude an intensive labor supply margin from our model because the elasticity of hours worked is typically seen as small and, more importantly, homogeneous across workers (Mroz, 1987).
+For instance, when considering the intensive margin in addition to the extensive one, Kleven and Kreiner (2006) and Immervoll et al. (2007) assume an elasticity of hours worked equal to, at most, 0.1 and constant across households.
 Diamond (1998) and Saez (2001), among others, also assume a homogenous intensive labor supply across households.
-Erosa, Fuster, and Kambourov (2016) also find homogenous elasticities on the intensive margin.
+Erosa, Fuster and Kambourov (2016) also find homogenous elasticities on the intensive margin.
 See also Triest (1990) for an empirical evaluation of this assumption.

-38We drop observations with zero hours worked during the year.
+&lt;sup>38We drop observations with zero hours worked during the year.
 See Appendix A.3.2 for more details.

-is about 0.75 for the bottom quintile and below 0.2 for the top quintiles, averaging to 0.24 for the entire population.
+population.
 This distribution is in line with the empirical findings described above.

-Further support of the model-implied lpes comes from Erosa, Fuster, and Kambourov (2016), who estimate a rich structural life-cycle model and compute labor supply elasticities for different groups.
+Further support of the model-implied lpes comes from Erosa et al. (2016), who estimate a rich structural life-cycle model and compute labor supply elasticities for different groups.
 They report an lpe of 1.08 after a one-time 1% increase in wages.
 We obtain 0.68 when performing the same exercise in our model, close to their estimates for workers aged 25 to 54.
-Erosa, Fuster, and Kambourov (2016) further report a twice-as-large lpe for non-college relative to college workers, suggesting substantial lpe heterogeneity across income groups.
+Erosa et al. (2016) further report a twice-as-large lpe for non-college relative to college workers, suggesting substantial lpe heterogeneity across income groups.

-Finally, we compute labor supply elasticities in our model out of a transitory increase in taxes, which is more directly informative of the exercises we perform in Section $4.^{39}$ The second line in Table 4 presents an lpe after a labor-tax rate increase of 1%, which we denote lpe^{τ} .
+Finally, we compute labor supply elasticities in our model out of a transitory increase in taxes, which is more directly informative of the exercises we perform in Section 4.
+The second line in Table 4 presents an lpe after a labor-tax rate increase of 1%, which we denote $lpe^{\tau}$ .
 For each household with state s, we compute an $lpe^{\tau}(s)$ as the change in the probability of working after the tax change.
 For each income group, we report the average lpe withing the group.
-We assume taxes return to steady state at a rate of 0.9 for these computations, the shock persistence we use in Section $5.^{40}$ The distribution lpe^{τ} follows the pattern of our previous lpe estimates: The elasticity is highest for bottom-income groups and monotonically decreases to become close to zero for top-income groups.
+We assume taxes return to steady state at a rate of 0.9 for these computations, the shock persistence we use in Section 5.
+The distribution $lpe^{\tau}$ follows the pattern of our previous lpe estimates: The elasticity is highest for bottom-income groups and monotonically decreases to become close to zero for top-income groups.

 Overall, the model yields empirically realistic distributions for both mpc and lpe.
-As we show below, both dimensions of heterogeneity are quantitatively important for the effects of the distribution of taxes on spending multipliers.41
+As we show below, both dimensions of heterogeneity are quantitatively important for the effects of the distribution of taxes on spending multipliers.

-Wealth quintile 1 2 3 4 5 Income quintile 1 2 3 4 5 mpc quarterly 0.57 0.11 0.06 0.03 0.01 lpe 0.75 0.25 0.23 0.18 0.04 mpc annual 0.65 0.29 0.21 0.11 0.04 $lpe^{ au}$ 0.95 0.52 0.22 0.15 0.03
+Wealth quintile 1 2 3 4 5 Income quintile mpc quarterly 0.57 0.11 0.06 0.03 0.01 lpe 0. mpc annual 0.65 0.29 0.21 0.11 0.04 $lpe^{\tau}$ 1.

-Table 3: Marginal Propensities to Consume

-Note: Households are sorted by wealth.
+Table 3: Marginal Propensities to Consume Note: Households are sorted by wealth.
 See text and Appendix A.3 for more details.

-Table 4: Labor Participation Elasticities

-Note: Households are sorted by income.
+Table 4: Labor Participation Elasticities Note: Households are sorted by income.
 See text and Appendix A.3 for more details.